Nivethabharathi1065/Lenny_assistant/lenny-assistant/README.md

-# The Lenny Growth Assistant (Simple Edition)
+# The Lenny Growth Assistant

-A minimal, local-first version of the Lenny Growth Assistant: chat with an AI grounded in real transcripts from *Lenny's Podcast*, and ask it to turn answers into Ship30for30-style essays — rendered live in an artifact panel.
+local-first version of the Lenny Growth Assistant: chat with an AI grounded in real transcripts from *Lenny's Podcast*, and ask it to turn answers into Ship30for30-style essays — rendered live in an artifact panel.

-This is intentionally the **simple** version of the assignment: one FastAPI file, one HTML file, SQLite instead of Postgres, Ollama only (no cloud LLM toggle).
+FastAPI file, one HTML file, SQLite instead of Postgres, Ollama only (no cloud LLM toggle).
 It is fully functional end-to-end, just without the extra infrastructure.